 A good practice piece for chord inversions - the left hand moves through a cadence pattern.

 A minor-key song about the slaughter of Bethlehem's baby boys under the first King Herod, during the time of Jesus's infancy.

 Who would want to sing or play this song?
-Probably only students who have knowledge of this history already, and have heard this heart-breaking but beautiful music.

 This is such a fun carol!